.. _getting_started:

 .. note::

-When you run ``pulumi stack select $STACK``, these two files become active:
+When you run ``pulumi stack select $STACK`` on a tb_pulumi project, these two files become active in the Pulumi run:

 Let's look at an example tb_pulumi configuration file.